wflosin/Code-Portfolio/README.md

 A maze game that uses a common maze generator algorithm to construct the maze.
 I got to practice using different modules to accept instant keyboard input into the terminal.
 Use WASD to navigate the maze (using arrow keys will crash the game).

+"Speech Recognition Test":
+A small script used to interpret speech from a

+"Study Guide":
+A small executable program that operates out of a terminal.
+The goal is to provide the user with when they should revise course content.
+The user, on the day they learn the content, will input what they learned, and the system will store it in that day's slot, the next day's slot, and a a week from the day's slot - stored in a json file.

+"Music":
+These files are part of a project with the end goal of playing a song given the information of each note/chord (duration, staccato/legato, etc).
+The notes/chords played can use any waveform provided (the test_wave function in chords.py allows for the simple manipulation of a three term wave equation).
+This will also incorporate multiple channels of notes/chords to add different instruments or harmonics.

 MATLAB
 “BinaryInsertionSort”